shreyaa-chax05/python_for_genai/README.md

-# Python for Generative AI 🚀
+# Statistics for Machine Learning 📊🤖

-This repository contains my structured learning of **Python foundations required for Machine Learning and Generative AI**.
+This branch contains my structured learning and practice of **Statistics concepts essential for Machine Learning and GenAI**.
-The focus is on **practical usage, clean workflows, and statistical intuition** commonly used in real ML/GenAI codebases.

-The learning order is intentional and mirrors how Python is applied in industry rather than taught academically.
+The focus is on building **strong intuition + practical understanding** rather than just formulas.

 ---

-## 📂 Repository Structure & Learning Flow

-### 1️⃣ Python Libraries
-Hands-on practice with core Python libraries that power data processing and model pipelines in ML & GenAI.

-**Includes:**
-- NumPy for numerical computing
+## 🎯 Objective
+- Understand core statistical concepts used in ML models
+- Connect theory with real ML use-cases
-- Pandas for data manipulation
+- Build intuition for data analysis, modeling, and evaluation
-- Matplotlib & Seaborn for visualization
-- Common preprocessing patterns used before model training

-📁 01_Python_libraries.ipynb

 ---

-### 2️⃣ Statistical Analysis (Univariate • Bivariate • Multivariate)
-Applied statistical analysis to develop intuition for data-driven modelling.

-**Covers:**
+## 📚 Topics Covered (and ongoing)

+- Descriptive Statistics
+  - Mean, Median, Mode
-- Distribution analysis & summary statistics
+  - Variance & Standard Deviation

+- Probability Basics
+  - Random variables
+  - Conditional probability
+  - Bayes’ Theorem

+- Probability Distributions
+  - Normal, Binomial, Poisson
+  - Real-world interpretation

+- Statistical Inference
+  - Sampling
+  - Confidence Intervals
+  - Hypothesis Testing

-- Feature relationships & correlation
+- Correlation & Covariance

-- Multivariate patterns using visual analysis
+- Multivariate Statistics
+  - Feature relationships
+  - Intro to dimensionality reduction

-- Statistics required before ML model building
+- Statistics used in ML

-📁 02_univariate,bivarariate_and_multivariate_analysis.ipynb
+  - Loss functions intuition
+  - Bias–Variance tradeoff
+  - Evaluation metrics interpretation

 ---

-### 3️⃣ Core Python Concepts
-Core Python concepts revisited from an ML & GenAI usage perspective.

-**Includes:**
-- Functions, lambdas, and iteration patterns
-- Data structures and control flow
-- Object-Oriented Programming basics
+## 🛠 Tools & Libraries
-- Python patterns frequently used in ML projects
+- Python

-📁 03_Python.ipynb
+- NumPy
+- Pandas
+- Matplotlib / Seaborn
+- Jupyter Notebook

 ---

-## 🎯 Purpose of This Repository
-- Build strong **Python + statistics foundations** for ML & GenAI
-- Practice libraries and concepts in a structured, reusable way
-- Create a clean, reviewable learning repository for internships and entry-level roles
+## 📂 Branch Context
+- This is a **learning & practice branch**
+- Notebooks may be exploratory and iterative
+- Cleaned and finalized content will be merged into `main`

 ---

-## 🛠️ Tech Stack
-- Python
-- Google Colab
-- NumPy, Pandas, Matplotlib, Seaborn
-- Scikit-learn (introductory usage)
+## 🚀 Learning Approach
+- Concept → intuition → small experiments
-- Tensorflow
+- Visualizations wherever possible
+- Notes written from an ML perspective

 ---

-## 🚀 Road Ahead
+## 📌 Note
+This branch will be updated continuously as I progress deeper into
-- Machine Learning algorithms
+Machine Learning and GenAI.
-- Deep Learning frameworks
-- Generative AI workflows
-- End-to-end ML & GenAI projects

-📌 *This repository represents continuous learning toward a career in Generative AI engineering.*